Chinenye-VN/FundamentalProject1-NailApp/README.md

 * My application would've been better if it had the third entity table and added the functionality for customers to edit treatments and booking.

-* It could be more asthetically pleasing to the eye, but for an initial
+* In the future it could be more aesthetically pleasing, but for an initial application a coloured background sufficed.

 ## Author